determined-ai/determined/docs/setup-cluster/workspaces-rpools.rst

 In addition, you can set a bound resource pool as the default compute or auxiliary pool for the workspace.
 If a user leaves the resource pool configuration option blank for their task, workloads will be sent to the default compute or auxiliary pool.
-If the resource pool does not have a default compute or auxiliary pool, the tasks will be sent to the cluster default compute or auxiliary pool.
+If the workspace does not have a default compute or auxiliary pool, the tasks will be sent to the cluster default compute or auxiliary pool.
 The cluster default pools can not be bound to any workspaces.